long con magazine is a canadian quarterly for art about art.

 Emily Thomas Mani (long con fiction & script editor)

-Kailee Wakeman (long con co-founder, visual editor, and fiction & script editor)
+Kailee Wakeman (long con co-founder, visual editor, + fiction & script editor)

 Kat Jones (long con fiction & script editor)